vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 **Fig. 1.** Here we have all states of let’s call it a “combinations box”.
 Each box contains state.
 Each state is a combination in that combinations box.
-Combination is in black color, cost of the cell/brick/item movement is in gray.
+Combination is in black color, cost of the cell/brick/item movement is in gray (cost is explained below).
 There are 10 possible states.

-If we think of the bricks/items movement above in terms of cost we will see that it is cheapest for the right-most item to move down and it is more expensive for the items located on the left and it’s most expensive to move down for the left-most item (because it always waits until all preceding items moved first).
+If we think of the bricks/items movement above in terms of cost we will see that it is cheapest for the right-most item to move down and it is more expensive for the items located to the left and it’s most expensive to move down for the left-most item (because it always waits until all preceding items moved first).

-For example 3rd item (right-most) is moving down effortlessly (step 2 and 3).
+For example 3rd item (right-most) is moving down effortlessly (step 2 and 3 of Fig. 1.).
 The price is 1 for each movement down.

-Now to move middle item down (as you can see it moved 1 position down at step 4) we first had to move 3rd item 2 positions down.
-So the cost of movement 1 position down for the 2nd item in this case was 2.
+Now to move middle item down (as you can see it moved 1 position down at step 4) we first had to move rightmost (3rd) item 2 positions down (look at step 2 and 3).
+So the cost of movement 1 position down for the middle (2nd) item in this case was 2.

-Now if you look at step 6 for example, you will see that second movement down of the 2nd item costs 1 (not 2 like in first movement case).
-This is because right-most item could move only 1 brick down (because in combinations with repetition any item on the right is >= item on the left, so for example we cannot have combination such as [1,2,1] or [2,1,2] etc., only ascending order is allowed).
+Now if you look at step 6 for example, you will see that second movement down of the 2nd (middle) item costs 1 (not 2 like in first movement case at step 4).
+This is because right-most item could move only 1 brick down (because in combinations with repetition any item on the right is >= item on the left (it must be at the same level or below), so for example we cannot have combination such as [1,2,1] or [2,1,2] etc., only ascending order is allowed).

-So for example the total price is 0 at step 1 (no movement was taken)
+So for example, according to what we discussed above, the total price is 0 at step 1 (no movement was taken)

-The total price for step 7 is 6 because
+The total price for step 7 is 6 because:
 -	it was necessary to make 3 movements to shift left-most item down (3 because it was 2 shifts down for the right-most item and 1 shift down for the middle one so 3 in total)
 -	it was necessary to make 2 movements to shift middle item down (because we first needed to move right-most item 2 positions down to “allow” middle item to move down).
 -	and right-most item adds 1 unit of cost as well because it is shifted 1 position down to keep ascending order of the combination